-Step 1.
-Identification of alternatives to the project activity consistent with current laws and regulations
+Step 1: Identification of alternatives to the project activity consistent with current laws and regulations

-Define realistic and credible alternatives to the project activity(s) that can be (part of) the baseline scenario through the following sub-steps:
+Define realistic and credible alternatives to the project activity(s) that can be (part of) the baseline scenario through the following Sub-steps:

-Sub-step 1a.
-Define alternatives to the project activity:
+Sub-step 1a: Define alternatives to the project activity:

-- 1. Identify realistic and credible alternative(s) available to the project participants or similar project developers that provide outputs or services comparable with the proposed CDM project activity.
-These alternatives are to include: - The proposed project activity undertaken without being registered as a CDM project activity; - Other realistic and credible alternative scenario(s) to the proposed CDM project activity scenario that deliver outputs and on services (e.g. electricity, heat or cement) with comparable quality, properties and application areas, taking into account, where relevant, examples of scenarios identified in the underlying methodology; - If applicable, continuation of the current situation (no project activity or other alternatives undertaken).
+- (1) Identify realistic and credible alternative(s) available to the project participants or similar project developers that provide outputs or services comparable with the proposed CDM project activity.
+These alternatives are to include: - (a) The proposed project activity undertaken without being registered as a CDM project activity; - (b) Other realistic and credible alternative scenario(s) to the proposed CDM project activity scenario that deliver outputs services (e.g., cement) or services (e.g. electricity, heat) with comparable quality, properties and application areas, taking into account, where relevant, examples of scenarios identified in the underlying methodology; - (c) If applicable, continuation of the current situation (no project activity or other alternatives undertaken).